auth0/docs/articles/server-apis/php-laravel/authenticate.md

 > This sample uses **[Composer](https://getcomposer.org/doc/00-intro.md)**, a tool for dependency management in PHP.
 It allows you to declare the dependent libraries your project needs and it will install them in your project for you.

 ### 2. Enable it in Laravel
-Add the following in the list of the services providers, located in `config/app.php`
+Add the following to the list of service providers, located in `config/app.php`

 ${snippet(meta.snippets.setup)}